evanlong182/Voice-Recognition-Bot/README.md

 # 3
 make a config.json
 # 4
-in config.json put in your clientId, discord api token, guildId, authorId
+in config.json put in your clientId, discord api token (bot token), guildId, authorId should look like this {
+    "discordApiToken": "",
+    "clientId": "",
+    "authorid": "",
+    "guildId": ""
+}